How is Zeffy free?

 Ongoing and calendar raffles require numerous dates for their raffles.
 Nonprofits can create unlimited raffle forms with Zeffy, sell limited quantities and ticket bundles, manage multi-date sales, and track ticket sales as they come in.

 Zeffy allows you to customize and sell raffle tickets online and in person, either through the Tap to Pay App or by manually adding a payment.
-Zeffy generate automatic tax receipts and send tickets to all participants!
+Zeffy generates automated tax receipts and sends tickets to all participants!

 Keep reading :